 There are also modules which are just I2C level shifters.

 There are common IC's for level shifting:

 There are also special IC's for I2C level shifting:

-A device that pulls a line down, has to pull down the current through both resistors (on the 3.3V side, and on the 5V side) and also the current through the base of the transistor.
-Typical values for the resistors 10k for all of them.
+A device that pulls a line down will have to sink current through both resistors (on the 3.3V side, and on the 5V side) and also the current through the base of the transistor.
+Typical values for all resistors is 10k.

 This way even multiple I2C busses are possible.